'We don't want Kfir to celebrate his first birthday underground,' says hostages' uncle - I24NEWS

 'We don't want Kfir to celebrate his first birthday underground'

-Yossi Shnaider, cousin of Yarden Bibas, kidnapped by Hamas with his two children, criticizes lack of attention to hostages' fate from the Red Cross
+Yossi Shnaider, cousin of Yarden Bibas who kidnapped by Hamas with his wife and two children, criticizes the Red Cross for failing to care for Israeli hostages

-60 days into the Hamas hostages captivity, Yossi Shnaider, cousin of Yarden Bibas, 34, who was kidnapped by terrorists with his wife Shiri Bibas, 32, and their two children - Kfir, now 11 months old, and Ariel, 4 years old - shared with i24NEWS the torture behind waiting to see his loves ones' names in the lists provided by Hamas during the temporary truce.
+60 days into the captivity of Israelis in Gaza, Yossi Shnaider, a cousin of Yarden Bibas, 34, who was kidnapped by terrorists with his wife Shiri Bibas, 32, and their two children — Kfir, now 11 months old, and Ariel, 4 years old — shared with i24NEWS the torture behind waiting to see his loved ones' names on the lists provided by Hamas during the temporary truce.

 Shnaider drew attention to the fact that his nephew Kfir Bibas, the youngest hostage kidnapped by Hamas on October 7, is already 11 months old.
 "We don't want him to celebrate his first birthday underground, in some hole."

-He said that Kfir Bibas is about to start walking and needs medical attention, but the family does not know if he has access to it or if he and his brother Ariel Bibas were separated from their parents in captivity.
+He said that Kfir is close to learning to walk and needs medical attention, but the family does not know if he has access to it or if he and his brother Ariel were separated from their parents in captivity.

 "You have to understand that it's not a political discussion.
-Those are innocent babies beheld by the Satan of terrorists.
-They are not a bargain, they are not a playing card, they are children who need to come back home."
+Those are innocent babies being held by the Satan of terrorists.
+They are not a bargaining chip, they are not a playing card, they are children who need to come back home."

-Regarding the fact that the Red Cross has not yet accessed the hostages despite multiple inquiries from Israeli officials and some members of the international community, Shnaider said that the organization should be "ashamed."
+Regarding the fact that the Red Cross has not yet accessed the hostages, despite multiple queries by Israeli officials and some members of the international community, Shnaider said that the organization should be "ashamed."

 "How are the kids supposed to survive in these conditions," he asked, adding that "the Red Cross is acting like an antisemitic organization that doesn't care about our people."